-If an independent contractor who receives a 1099-MISC from your business fails to file the form with the IRS, he also faces a penalty.
+If an independent contractor who receives a 1099-MISC from your business fails to file the form with the IRS and pay tax due, he also faces a penalty.
 When an underpayment of income taxes occurs due to his not reporting the miscellaneous earnings, a penalty of 20 percent of the underpaid amount is levied.
 For example, if $100 in additional taxes were due based on contract work earnings, the penalty is $20.

 As of 2018, the maximum penalties for not filing 1099s rise to $536,000 for 30 days or less, $1,609,000 for filing by August 1 and $3,218,500 for filing after August 1 or not at all.

 For 2017, the maximum penalty levels are $532,000, $1,596,500 and $3,193,000.